harvester/docs/docs/install/iso-install.md

 1. Mount the Harvester ISO disk and boot the server by selecting the `Harvester Installer` option.
    ![iso-install.png](/img/v1.2/install/iso-install.png)

-1. Choose installation mode:
+1. Choose an installation mode:
-   - Create a new Harvester cluster;
+   - Create a new Harvester cluster.
       - Note: By default, the first node will be the management node of the cluster.
 When there are 3 nodes, the other 2 nodes added first are automatically promoted to management nodes to form an HA cluster.

       If you want to promote management nodes from different zones, you can add the node label `topology.kubernetes.io/zone` in the [os.labels](./harvester-configuration.md#oslabels) config by providing a URL of [Harvester configuration](./harvester-configuration.md) on the customize the host step.
 In this case, at least three different zones are required.

-   - Join an existing Harvester cluster;
+   - Join an existing Harvester cluster.

-   - Install Harvester binaries only;
+   - Install Harvester binaries only.
-      - Note: When choosing `Install Harvester binaries only`, additional setup is required after first boot up.
+      - Note: If you choose `Install Harvester binaries only`, additional setup is required after the first bootup.

 1. Choose the installation device on which the Harvester cluster will be installed.
    ![select-disk.png](/img/v1.2/install/select-disk.png)
       - Note: By default, Harvester uses [GPT](https://en.wikipedia.org/wiki/GUID_Partition_Table) partitioning schema for both UEFI and BIOS.
 If you use the BIOS boot, then you will have the option to select [MBR](https://en.wikipedia.org/wiki/Master_boot_record).

-      When you have only one disk, or using the same disk for both OS and VM data, you will need to configure persistent partition size, which is used to store system packages and container images, the default and minimum value is 150 GB.
+      If you only have one disk, or have to use the same disk for both OS and VM data, you need to configure persistent partition size, which is used to store system packages and container images (the default and minimum value is 150 GB).

    :::info